 The gorgeous bridge at Drift Creek Falls

-The coolest part about this hike, in my opinion, is the impressive suspension bridge.
+The coolest part about this hike, in my opinion, is the huge suspension bridge.
 The 240 foot long bridge spans across Drift Creek and is suspended about 100 feet in the air.
-The gorgeous waterfall of course is a nice bonus as well.

 Two 29 foot towers support the bridge, which is anchored by bolts planted in rock on one side and concrete on the other.
 When crossing you will enjoy the beautiful view about 80 feet down to Drift Creek Falls.